-Don't monkey around with Potassium levels, but enjoy our fellow primate's frequent snack of choice, banana, because it's a rich and natural source of Potassium, one of 7 crucial macro minerals that exists in every cell of our body, enabling human life overall.
+Don't monkey around with Potassium levels, but enjoy our fellow primate's frequent snack of choice, the banana, because it's a rich and natural source of Potassium, one of 7 crucial macro minerals that exists in every cell of our body, enabling human life overall.
 While bananas and other fruits and veggies are rich with potassium, (potato, sweet potatoes, tomatoes, mushrooms, avocado and the list continues), it's always best to check potassium levels with a doctor's referral for blood work, and if needed supplement your diet with potassium supplements.

 Potassium levels in most processed foods are minimal, and many of these foods are also often high in sodium.
 Adding a fruit or vegetable rich in potassium can help balance sodium intake, particularly meals that contain heavily processed foods, like crackers, and salted snacks.
 Like sodium, potassium is commonly found in the form of salt, known as Potassium chloride.
 Like its partner macro minerals calcium and sodium, potassium too functions as an electrolyte, helping balance our bodily fluids.
 Research has also shown that the majority of our body's Potassium is found in our muscle tissue.
 This vital mineral has a profound effect in the transmission of tiny electrical nerve impulses and signals, and when blended with a balanced dosage of sodium, our muscle contractions are stimulated to function healthily.